danferth/todo/README.md

 - [ ] use [plax](https://github.com/danferth/plax) to add another layer to roadmap tiles
 - [ ] change over to gulp - will have to work off of gulp starter
 - [x] redo overlay to have overlay module a sibling to mask not child.
 This way `js` can handle a click to close the whole bannana. *maybe have both in parent div*
+- [x] off canvas menu text needs to be white
 - [x] product listings need a hover click reveal of more info just basic specs and an image
 - [x] well plate overlay needs to be redone
 - [x] Add plate covers to plate search *(get interaction between the two)*